The Corporate Immigration Review: Germany

 - Directive 2008/115/EC of 16 December 2008, on common standards and procedures in Member States for returning illegally staying third-country nationals (OJ 2008 L 348/9);

 - Council Directive 2009/50/EC of 25 May 2009 on the conditions of entry and residence of third-country nationals for the purposes of highly qualified employment (OJ 2009 L 155/17) (EU Blue Card Directive);

 - Directive 2009/52/EC of 18 June 2009, providing for minimum standards on sanctions and measures against employers of illegally staying third-country nationals (OJ 2009 L 168/24); and

 - Directive 2014/66/EU of 15 May 2014 on the conditions of entry and residence of third-country nationals in the framework of an intra-corporate transfer (OJ 2014 L 157/1) (ICT Directive).

-Finally, the administration plays a major role, and this has recently become even more important in light of the covid-19 pandemic.
+Finally, the administration plays a major role, and this has recently become even more important as a result of the covid-19 pandemic.
 All governmental bodies concerned have published guidelines and instructions on how to apply the laws and regulations in question:

 ii The immigration authorities

 The main immigration authorities concerned with applications for visas and work permits, respectively, are the German embassies or consulates abroad, the local foreigners offices in Germany, the local labour offices and the Centre for the Recruitment of Foreign and Expert Staff (ZAV).

 Unless nationals of privileged states that benefit from the EU visa waiver programme are concerned, the visa is to be obtained before entering Germany.
 The responsible diplomatic representation abroad or the local foreigners office is solely responsible for the applicant, although it will liaise with the local labour offices through the ZAV.